lyra/plugin-odoo/README.rst

 * Go to "Website Admin" tab.
 * In "Configuration" section, expand "eCommerce" menu than click on "Payment Acquirers" entry.
 * Click on button "Configure" of Lyra module.
-* You can now enter Lyra credentials.
+* You can now enter your Lyra credentials.

 Notice
 ------